 When amyloid collects in the heart muscle, it causes irreversible thickening of the heart wall and disrupts heart function.
 It reduces your heart's ability to fill with blood between heartbeats, resulting in less blood being pumped with each beat.
 This can result in shortness of breath.
 Cardiac amyloidosis also can affect your heart's electrical system, resulting in a disturbed heart rhythm.

-Cardiac amyloidosis is irreversible thickening of the heart muscle that typically presents as a form of congestive heart failure.
-It is overlooked often because the symptoms can masquerade as other conditions.
+Cardiac amyloidosis typically presents as a form of congestive heart failure.
+It is often overlooked because the symptoms can masquerade as other conditions.
 Unfortunately, there aren't any preventive strategies for cardiac amyloidosis, says Dr. Melissa Lyle, a Mayo Clinic cardiologist.

 "So the key, really, is early detection," says Dr. Lyle.
 "We want to make sure that we can detect these patients earlier, to get them on the right treatments."

-She says it's important that patients bring any concerning symptoms to their health care provide, as soon as possible.
+Dr. Lyle says it's important that patients bring any concerning symptoms to their health care provider as soon as possible.

-In this Mayo Clinic Q&A podcast, Dr. Lyle explains what those symptoms might be and talks about new therapies for treating cardiac amyloidosis.
+On the Mayo Clinic Q&A podcast, Dr. Lyle discusses diagnosis, standard treatment options and new therapies for treating cardiac amyloidosis.

 For the safety of its patients, staff and visitors, Mayo Clinic has strict masking policies in place.
 Anyone shown without a mask was either recorded prior to COVID-19 or recorded in a nonpatient care area where social distancing and other safety protocols were followed.